kq1231/timely/tasks.md

 - Tab 12 Testing
     - Date calculation stops after setting "every".
+    - Daily calculation seems fine.
     - Need to sort weekly dates before picking the closest one.
+    - The detail screen errs if all tasks, including the first task, are deleted.
     - App hangs when switching between weekly, monthly and yearly.
 It hangs the longest when switched to monthly.
+    - Tab 12 input
+        - Time allocation
+        - Assignment period
+        - Archival
+    - Output controller should output a `Map<String, List>`.
+For eg., `{"entries": [...], "subEntries": [...]}`.
 - Tab.[1, 2, 3, 4 and 5].atomify()